 What’s bad about Sky?

-- A satellite dish is required to get Sky TV.
-Which can rule out some customers in blocks of flats
+- A satellite dish is required to get certain Sky TV plans, such as Sky Q. This can rule out some customers in blocks of flats

 - Cheaper TV and broadband bundles are available from other providers